Faster,

 moving into the fuselage and moving out of the fuselage and

-rotor move-out operations can be made as either movable axle or as
+the rotor move-out operations can be made as either movable axle

-sliding axle of varying length.
-In removed state, the rotor does
+or as sliding axle of varying length.
+In removed state, the

-not create any drag and speed of the air vehicle can reach its
+rotor does not create any drag and speed of the air vehicle can

-designed value, including supersonic level.
-On landing, the rotor
+reach its designed value, including supersonic level.
+On

-is positioned along the air stream and creates a little drag.
+blade is positioned along the air stream and creates a little

-Dimensional sizes of an flight vehicle with the uniblade rotor is
+drag.
+Dimensional sizes of an flight vehicle with the uniblade

-less than sizes of a helicopter, and the apparatus can be quickly
+rotor is less than sizes of a helicopter, and the apparatus can

 Result of the Patent Investigation